Get in the game, referees.

 Program description

-The National Referee Program is a designed to develop referees into the NBL1 competition.
-This is an 8-monthprogram currently run from November to July and run with JD8.
+The National Referee Program is a designed to develop referees into the NBL1 North competition.
+This is an 8-month program currently run from November to July.
 The program will include regular group & individual meetings as well as regular play calling, self-assessment, and mindset training.

 Eligibility

-• Applications for the program will open in October and selections will be made by the Technical officials development officer, Referee development officers, NBL1 referee commissioner and Jacqui Dover (JD8)
+• Applications for the program will open in October and selections will be made by the Technical Officials Development Manager, Referee Development Officers, NBL1 referee commissioner and Technical Officials Program Coordinator.

 • Minimum Association Advanced referee level must have completed online course material.